 We suggest starting with the American Tropics, close to the U.S. and accessible.
 Excellent field guides exist for most Latin American countries.
 Good first trips include any trip to Central America or Trinidad.
 These trips will give you an opportunity to become familiar with most Neotropical families including motmots, trogons, jacamars, woodcreepers, parrots, antbirds, ovenbirds, and others.
-Later you’ll want to venture south to Peru, Venezuela, Ecuador, Brazil, and Argentina.
+Later you’ll want to venture south to Peru, Ecuador, Brazil, and Argentina.
 The American Tropics offer an unparalleled array of marvelous birding and natural history experiences.

 Some tours involve very little walking due to the type of vehicles used and the nature of the birding.
-These include tours to Hato Piñero in Venezuela, Panama’s Canopy Tower, Chan Chich Lodge, Belize, Africa tours, and our birding cruises.
+These include tours to Panama’s Canopy Tower, Chan Chich Lodge in Belize, Africa tours, and our birding cruises.
 Our Relaxed & Easy tours typically include less walking and lighter physical activity.

-Many of our tours take place amid the world’s most beautiful scenery, notably in Antarctica, Alaska, Bhutan, Galapagos, New Zealand, Big Bend, Colorado, Spain, and Hawaii.
-Wildlife photo opportunities are best on our Africa and India tours, Hato Piñero in Venezuela, the Pantanal in Brazil, Argentina, Alaska, and Australia.
+Many of our tours take place amid the world’s most beautiful scenery, notably in Antarctica, Alaska, Bhutan, Galapagos, New Zealand, Big Bend, Colorado, and Hawaii.
+Wildlife photo opportunities are best on our Africa and India tours, the Pantanal in Brazil, Argentina, Alaska, and Australia.

 Children 14 years or older are welcome on our trips when accompanied by their parents.
-Families especially enjoy our trips to Kenya and Chan Chich, and any of our cruises, particularly our Galapagos Cruise.
+Families especially enjoy our cruises, particularly our Galapagos Cruise.

 In general, you will be pleasantly surprised with the traveling conditions on most of our tropical tours.
-During the past decade we have witnessed the development of many very good lodges in Latin American countries, especially in Venezuela, Costa Rica, Honduras, Peru, Ecuador, Belize, and Panama.
+During the past decade we have witnessed the development of many very good lodges in Latin American countries, especially in Costa Rica, Honduras, Peru, Ecuador, Belize, and Panama.
 Argentina, Brazil, and Chile are highly developed countries with excellent services.
 Many lowland areas in the tropics are warm and humid, but other areas in the highlands are delightfully cool.